99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - Condition Functions: if / and / not / or
   - Base64: convert value to base64
 - Outputs: Describes the values that are returned whenever you view your stack's properties.
+  !!
+Exported Output Values in CloudFormation must have UNIQUE names within a single REGION

 CF Rollbacks:
 if a stack creation fails you have the option to default: everything rolls back, or to disable rollback to troubleshoot